AckerApple/bind-sql-string/README.md

 # bind-sql-string

-Helpful functionality to convert a query string, that has name/value bindings, into a query string better suited for you individual database engine.
+Helpful functionality to convert a query string, that has name/value bindings, into a query string better suited for your individual database engine.

 ## History
 This code was born out of [ibm_db](https://www.npmjs.com/package/ibm_db) not supporting named value binding parameters.
 It seems to only support positional question mark bindings.